SUBRAMANIAM96/MetaTrimX/README.md

 #### **Mode 2: The Bio-Sentinel (Quality Control)**
 *Automated defense against noise.*
-Deploys a **Hybrid Ensemble (RF + SVM)** to validate the pipeline's output.
-It acts as an automated critic, scoring every **OTU or ASV** to distinguish true biology from subtle artifacts with high-precision confidence scoring.
+Deploys a **Hybrid Ensemble (RF + SVM)** to audit your results.
+It acts as an automated critic, scoring every **OTU or ASV** to strictly separate true biological sequences from subtle artifacts.

 ---

 ##  Machine Learning Engine